w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---
-Beside [headings](headings.html), there are a lot of possibilities to structure texts so they can be consumed more easily.
+Beside [headings](headings.html), there are a lot of ways to structure content using semantic HTML elements.
+This helps to keep the website extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Paragraphs

 The most simple form of text structuring is to write texts in paragraphs, adding rhythm and lightness to the page.
-The paragraph element (`<p>`) should be used, as it can be styled in a consistent way and also can be used to change the display by assistive technologies.
+The paragraph element (`<p>`) should be used, as its consistent styling improves readability of the text.
+The styling of paragraphs is often altered by user stylesheets to adapt for the user’s needs.

 ## Lists

-There are ordered and unordered lists in HTML.
-Use ordered lists if the list needs to be read and done in order, for example how to prepare a meal.
+HTML provides elements to mark up ordered and unordered lists.
+Use ordered lists if the content has instructions or information that is performed or used in sequence, for example how to prepare a meal.
 They are enumerated automatically by the browser.
-In an unordered list the order does not matter, for example on an ingredients list, the order buying the ingredients is not relevant.
+In an unordered list the order does not matter, for example on an ingredients list, the purchase order of ingredients is not relevant.
 Every list item in unordered lists is marked with a bullet.
 Both types of lists provide orientation for the user.

 List items can contain all kinds of different HTML elements, including paragraphs, headings, and form elements.